FORUM 18 NEWS SERVICE, Oslo, Norway

 UZBEKISTAN: Book banning, censorship, illegal fines, reprisals

-A Muslim hairdresser and one of his regular customers with his family is being intensively investigated by Uzbekistan's Anti-Terrorism Police for sharing a Muslim book electronically.
-Several Protestants also have been fined – two illegally threatened - for keeping Christian material in their own homes.Muslim Hairdresser Abduboki Yunusov and regular customer Gayrat Ziyakhojayev is being investigated by Uzbekistan's Anti-Terrorism Police for sharing a Muslim book electronically.
+A Muslim hairdresser and one of his regular customers with his family is being intensively investigated by an Uzbek police Struggle with Extremism and Terrorism Department for sharing a Muslim book electronically.
+Several Protestants also have been fined – two illegally threatened - for keeping Christian material in their own homes.Muslim Hairdresser Abduboki Yunusov and regular customer Gayrat Ziyakhojayev is being investigated by a police Struggle with Extremism and Terrorism Department for sharing a Muslim book electronically.
 The two Muslims and their families have been illegally searched and intensively questions since April to this month (October) (see below).

 Liliya Sitdikova and her son Vildan Sitdikov, both members of Tashkent's officially registered Seventh-day Adventist Church, have been fined for keeping their own Christian material in their own home (see below).